biicode/docs/raspberrypi/getting-started.rst

+.. _rpi_getting_started:

 Getting Started
 ===============

 In this section you'll learn how to write, cross-compile and execute your first *'Hello World'* program for your Raspberry Pi using biicode.

-It is assumed that you have already :ref:`installed biicode on your system and created a workspace <first_steps>`, and :ref:`installed the tools for cross compiling <rpi_corss_compiling>`. **These previous two steps are mandatory** for the following instructions to work properly.
+It is assumed that you have already :ref:`installed biicode on your system and created a workspace <first_steps>`, and :ref:`installed the tools for cross compiling <rpi_cross_compiling>`. **These previous two steps are mandatory** for the following instructions to work properly.

 1. Create a new hive
 --------------------